 2) Spend Your Money When Necessary

-Everyone enters multifamily syndication with two aims in mind: to spend as little money as possible while making as much money as possible.
+Everyone who is looking for real estate syndication deals has two aims in mind: to spend as little money as possible and to make as much money as they can.
 Many investors, on the other hand, are unaware that spending as little as feasible might sometimes cost them greater money over time.

 When it comes to renovations, you may have the option of paying less and waiting longer for the task to be completed or spending more and getting the job done sooner.
 Always take time into consideration while deciding whether to spend less or more.
 If waiting for a job to be completed would cost you money elsewhere, it’s better to pay extra and have things done sooner.